XWALLFilter for Microsoft Exchange 2013

 5. Microsoft Windows Server 2012 or Windows Server 2008 R2 with SP1

-multiple Exchange server environment, XWALLFilter should be licensed and
+multiple Exchange server environment, XWALLFilter ISP/Multi-Server Edition is

-installed on all Exchange 2013 Servers with the mailbox role.
+required and should be installed on all Exchange 2013 Servers with the mailbox

 Installation Part-1 (Install XWALLFilter)